 - 1 ½ cups toasted pumpkin seeds (1/2 cup saved out for the topping)

-- 1 tsp chipotle powder can use red pepper flakes if you don’t have chipotle
+- 1 teaspoon chipotle powder can use red pepper flakes if you don’t have chipotle

-- 1 tsp maldon sea salt a flake salt for topping
+- 1 teaspoon maldon sea salt a flake salt for topping

 - Prepare a 10 x 15 rimmed baking sheet by lightly coating it with oil or lining it with foil.

-- In a heavy saucepan that will be the right depth for your candy thermometer to hang off the edge of the pot and still reach the bottom, mix together the sugar, corn syrup, butter and 2/3 cup water and stir until sugar is wet.
+- In a heavy saucepan that will be the right depth (candy thermometer to hang off the edge of the pot and still reach the bottom of the pot), mix together the sugar, corn syrup, butter and 2/3 cup water and stir until sugar is wet.2 1/4 cups sugar, 1/3 cup corn syrup, 1/2 cup unsalted butter, 2/3 cup water

 - Clip the candy thermometer onto the pot and turn the heat to medium-high.
 Let the mixture cook without stirring until the candy thermometer reaches 310°.
 It will take about 13 to 15 minutes and the mixture will be foaming and tan around the edges.

 - Moving quickly, turn off the heat, remove the thermometer, and use a slotted spoon to whisk in the baking soda and salt.
 It will foam up so be careful.
-Stir in 1 cup of the pumpkin seeds and the chipotle spice.
+Stir in 1 cup of the pumpkin seeds and the all of the chipotle spice.1 teaspoon baking soda, 2 teaspoons kosher salt, 1 1/2 cups toasted pumpkin seeds, 1 teaspoon chipotle powder

 - Sprinkle the remaining 1/2 cup pumpkin seeds and the flake salt evenly over the brittle.
-Cool completely on the baking sheet at room temperature.
+Cool completely on the baking sheet at room temperature.1 teaspoon maldon sea salt

 - Invert the brittle onto a cutting board and use your hands to break it up into pieces.
 The brittle can be stored in an airtight container at room temperature for up to 1 month.